darya-shynkevich/software-engineering/1. Software Engineering/2. Architecture/3. Non-functional System Characteristics/Maintainability.md

 Maintainability can be defined more clearly in close relation to reliability.
 The only difference between them is the variable of interest.
 Maintainability refers to `time-to-repair`, whereas reliability refers to both `time-to-repair` and the `time-to-failure`.
 Combining maintainability and reliability analysis can help us achieve availability, downtime, and uptime insights.

 # [Documentation](Documentation.md)

+# Technical Debt

+Early on when you are standing up your system its important to keep things simple and as [loosely coupled](Complexity%20and%20Coupling/Loosely%20Coupled.md) as possible.
+This is both in architecture and implementation.

+*The perfect race car crosses the finish line in first place and immediately falls into pieces.*

+[[Complexity]] is inevitable, don't worry you won't need to try hard.
+Each new component is more one component that needs to be accounted for when making a change.